On This Day in History: July 7

-- American troops occupy Monterey and Yerba Buena, thus beginning the conquest of California.
+- US troops occupy Monterey and Yerba Buena, thus beginning the US conquest of California.

 - In New York City, four nights of rioting against abolitionists began.

-- The Peace of Tilsit between France, Prussia and Russia ends the War of the Fourth Coalition.
+- The first Treaty of Tilsit between France and Russia is signed, ending hostilities between the two countries in the War of the Fourth Coalition.

 - American forces retreating from Fort Ticonderoga are defeated in the Battle of Hubbardton.